simplemindedbot/simplemindedbot/content/navigating-the-ethical-landscape-of-the-ai-anthropologist.md

 The same is true for technologies like [machine learning](https://www.ibm.com/topics/machine-learning) that predict potential issues such as team burnout.
 These tools should provide insights to managers on how to support their teams, not act as surveillance systems that penalize individuals for expressing frustration or stress.

-The goal of AI in the workplace should always be to **empower employees**—helping them navigate their work more effectively and providing leaders with the information they need to foster a supportive environment.
+The goal of AI in the workplace should always be to **empower employees**-helping them navigate their work more effectively and providing leaders with the information they need to foster a supportive environment.

 ### Ethical AI Systems